-- Recipients of the award need to be appointed as Postdoctoral Researchers with a yearly minimum salary of $50,000, benefits at the current A&P rate, and a direct grant to support research costs of $5,000.
-The Office of Postdoctoral Affairs (OPA) will provide $46,600 each year of the award with the remainder of the funding provided by the home college of the department, the department, and/or the faculty mentor.
+- Recipients of the award need to be appointed as Postdoctoral Researchers with a yearly minimum salary of $50,000, benefits at the current university benefit rate, and a direct grant to support research costs of $5,000.
+The Office of Postdoctoral Affairs (OPA) will provide $41,600 each year of the award with the remainder of the funding provided by the home college of the department, the department, and/or the faculty mentor.

-- Tenure for 2020-2021 is for one year that needs to start between July 1, 2020 and January 1, 2021.
+- Tenure is for one year that needs to start between July 1 and January 1.
 A progress report is due to the OPA at the 11 months after the hire date (a form for this report will be sent to awardees) to receive the second year of funding.
-The faculty mentor must commit to serve as a reviewer for the PPSP 2021 competition in order to receive the second year of funding.
+The faculty mentor must commit to serve as a reviewer for the next PPSP competition in order to receive the second year of funding.

 - Trainees – All awardees must participate in PPSP support and community building activities which are aimed at enhancing their training and increase career success.
 This will include meetings with OPA staff, professional development workshops, social events, an exit interview, etc. In addition awardees will need to enroll in the Postdoctoral Professional Development Program Certification.